cauphenuny/checker/README.md

 # Checker
-A useful and convenient checker for OI
+A useful and convenient checker for OI, **developing branch**, new and experimental.

 ## Install
 ```bash